-Refer to emergency preparedness and response paragraph 8.11.
+Refer to emergency preparedness and response paragraph 8.11 and paragraph 9.7.1 below.

 9.7.1 Accidental fires

 Fire safety is a very real risk and must be stringently controlled.
 No fires will be permitted on site for any reason.
 If required, a designated smoking area will be provided, and clearly demarcated and signposted, with a facility for safe containment and disposal of cigarette butts.